18F/handbook/pages/training-and-development/working-groups-and-guilds-101.md

    words are recommended; guilds choose nomination questions.
-1. A panel of one-three people made up of guild leadership, other guild members and/or leadership from other guilds conduct brief (no more than 30 minute) interviews of candidates and makes a selection.
+1. A panel of one-three people made up of guild leadership, other guild members and/or leadership from other guilds conduct brief (no more than 30 minute) interviews of candidates and make a selection.
 1. A current guild leader announces the new leader, who takes up the position immediately.